 More durable materials reduce upkeep and replacement costs.

 Using moisture control or low-VOC (volatile organic compounds) paints can contribute to a healthier indoor environment and ultimately a better local environment.

 Homes with lower monthly utility bills that perform better and longer enjoy increased value.

 There’s long been a persistent belief that it costs more to go green—and while it may initially be more expensive to install radiant-floor heating or solar panels for electricity, these and many other green home improvements more than pay for themselves in the long run.3

-Remember: if you need additional funds to pay for green home improvement projects, you may be able to borrow up to $150,000 with a Discover Home Equity Loan.
+Remember: if you need additional funds to pay for green home improvement projects, you may be able to borrow up to $150,000 with a Discover Home Loan.